 How is hyperemesis gravidarum treated?

-The type of treatment that is required depends on how ill a woman becomes.
+The type of treatment that is required depends on how ill you become.
 Possible treatments might include:

-- Small frequent meals: Nausea and vomiting might be treated with dry foods (such as crackers), small frequent meals, and emotional support.
+- Small frequent meals: Nausea and vomiting might be treated with dry foods (such as crackers) and small, frequent meals.

 - Intravenous fluids: It is important for a pregnant woman to maintain her fluid intake.
 Intravenous (IV) fluids might be needed if a woman continues to vomit throughout pregnancy.
 In severe cases, the woman might require hospitalization and given IV fluids.
 IV fluids might be discontinued when a woman is able to take in fluids by mouth.